lahemi/ssn/README.txt

  Generation and validation of Social Security Numbers.

  HETU, HEnkilöTUnnus, for the Finnish SSN.

+ 2015, Lauri Peltomäki

+ Do whatever you want with this.